 New way to study deep earthquakes

 Deep earthquakes occur in subduction zones — where one of the tectonic plates floating on the surface of the Earth dives under another and is “subducted” into the mantle.
 Within the sinking slabs of crust, earthquakes cluster at some depths and are sparse in others.
-For example, many slabs exhibit large gaps in seismic activity below 410 kilometers in depth.
+For example, many slabs exhibit large gaps in seismic activity below 410 kilometers (255 miles) in depth.

 The gaps in seismicity line up with regions of the slab that are deforming more slowly in the numerical models, Billen said.